 Bald Eagle, Eagle

-- Bill: Yellow, thick, upper mandible strongly hooked
+- Bill: Large, yellow, thick, upper mandible strongly hooked

 Habitat and Migration:

-Bald eagles are fairly rare throughout the continental United States and Canada near large lakes and rivers with good fish populations.
-Concentrations of the birds can be found in southern Florida, Alaska and near large waterways in the Midwest.
-Canadian birds migrate seasonally into the United States.
+Bald eagles are fairly rare throughout the continental United States and Canada but are most often found near large, open lakes and rivers with good fish populations.
+Concentrations of the birds can be found in southern Florida, throughout Alaska and near large waterways in the Midwest.
+Canadian birds migrate seasonally into the United States and northern Mexico, but northern populations along the Pacific Coast and into southern Alaska are often year-round residents if waterways remain open for easy fishing.
+Juvenile birds that have left their parents' care but have not yet mated are more nomadic and may wander far from expected regions.

-These raptors are fairly quiet and use a throaty, high pitched chatter call.
+These raptors are fairly quiet and use a throaty, high pitched chatter call with a laugh-like cadence.
 The Hollywood long shriek often associated with bald eagles in movies is actually a red-tailed hawk.

-Bald eagles gather in large colonies when migrating or wherever an abundant food source can be found.
-They can often be seen hunting for fish or perched in trees with good fields of view.
-They soar looking for prey and hold their wings nearly level while airborne.
+Bald eagles gather in large colonies when migrating or wherever an abundant food source can be found, though they may have squabbles over choice tidbits.
+They can often be seen hunting for fish or perched in trees with good fields of view, though they have an awkward, rocking gait on land.
+They soar on thermals looking for prey and hold their wings nearly level while airborne.
+While they do hunt, they are just as frequently pirates that will harass other raptors or predators to steal their prey for an easy meal.

 Attracting Bald Eagles: